What is FF&E Procurement?

 Procurement is one of the biggest parts of the FF&E process.
 Typically, FF&E Procurement kicks off after construction has begun.
 The term ‘procurement’ in the design industry can be misleading.
 This process is often more involved than just obtaining FF&E and OS&E items that are specified.

 Effective procurement is more than just placing an order.
 A well crafted procurement strategy includes budgeting, sourcing alternates and substitutes, and coordinating installation and handover of FF&E and OS&E items.

 OS&E stands for operating supplies and equipment.
 For example, in an office building OS&E is everything from paper towel dispensers to computers.
 In a hotel, this would include things like bed sheets, cleaning supplies, and mini-fridges.

 OS&E and FF&E procurement have a similar process and require the same attention to detail.
 Therefore, people often pair the two together.
 The owner/operations team will usually handle OS&E or work with the designer and procurement agent to get everything ordered.

 Who is in charge of FF&E Procurement?

 Take, for example, a hospitality project.
 Hotel projects are unique because you have such a variety of spaces.
 At minimum, a hotel will have many bedrooms, a restaurant grade kitchen, a dining area, a lobby, and back-of-house spaces.

-With a variety of spaces comes an even wider array of vendors.
+With a variety of spaces comes an even wider array of OS&E or FF&E suppliers.
 The office chairs for the HR office will likely be from a different source than the bed frames in the hotel rooms.
-With so many vendors and pieces of data to track, many hospitality projects will hire a procurement agency.
+With so many vendors and pieces of data to track, many hospitality projects will hire an FF&E procurement company.

 What is a Procurement Agent?